-G.Degree of compliance with corporate governance recommendations
+G. Degree of follow-up on Corporate Governance recommendations

-Indicate the company's degree of compliance with the recommendations of the Good Governance Code for Listed Companies.
+State the company's degree of compliance with the recommendations of the Good Governance Code for Listed Companies.

 If the company does not comply with any recommendation or follows it partially, there must be a detailed explanation of the reasons providing shareholders, investors, and the market in general with sufficient information to assess the company's course of action.
 Explanations of a general nature will not be acceptable.